shirleyStorage/incubator-hugegraph_wiki/The-style-config-for-HugeGraph-in-IDEA.md

 > (EN version) The background is the configuration and description under IDEA.
-For non-IDEA, you need to consider other methods temporarily, or provide similar documents for reference (subsequent partners can update to the official website)
+For non-IDEA, you need to consider other methods temporarily, or provide similar documents for reference (You can update to the official website with PR, THX)

 ## 0x00: Github PR/Git Process/Usage